First Dates & New Beginnings

 After placing the order in May 2020, our brand-new pod finally arrived on 8th December!
 We have named the pod Huacaya’s Cush, which is pronounced Wah-kai-ya’s Koosh.
 Sleeping up to 4 adults, the pod takes its name from the type of alpacas we have here at the farm (Huacayas) and the position they sleep in (a ‘cush’).

 Work will continue over the next couple of months to create a beautiful decking area with a glass roof (perfect for stargazing), replace the front door with panoramic French glass doors, landscape the surrounding area and furnish the interior.

 Looking Forward to a Better 2021

-We can’t wait to welcome groups of adults to come and stay in our wonderful glamping pods here in the glorious mid Wales from spring 2021.
-Click here to book your 2021 staycation today!
+We can’t wait to welcome small groups of adult friends to come and stay in our wonderful glamping pods here in the glorious mid Wales from spring 2021.